Mohammedh1997/GR_Scraper/README.md

 Change the email and password within the login section to your own.

-Replace the scraper link to the link of the book list you're interested in.
+Replace the url within the after_login method with the link of the book list you're interested in.